htihospitality/re-dash-inspector/README.md

 Keep this in mind while developing, as it might add some overhead to your application during each re-dash event loop.
 Importantly this will not impact your compiled application at all, only during development mode - if even noticeable at all.

+The `debug` interceptor will only attempt to send the serialized database to DevTools if

+- the app is running in debug mode
+- the inspector has an active connection to re-dash

 ## Extension

-When the Recorder is started, the app-db contents will be diff'ed using ClojureDart's `clojure.data/diff` implementation.
+When the Recorder is started, each event's app-db contents will be diff'ed using ClojureDart's `clojure.data/diff` implementation.
 This work is done in the DevTools extension process, not the app's process, so the app will not incur this performance overhead, but the DevTools process will.
-This work is offloaded onto 4 [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) running in the background, but depending on the size of the app-db being diff'ed, you might notice some UI performance degradation in this re-dash-inspector as the results of these diff's are being rendered on screen.
+This work is offloaded onto 4 [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) running in the background, but depending on the size of the app-db being diff'ed, you might notice some UI performance degradation in this re-dash-inspector UI as the results of these diff's are being rendered on screen.